VincentSheehan22/electricity-usage-monitor/README.md

-# Gas Usage Monitor
+# Electricity Usage Monitor

 ## Description
-App to visualise gas usage.
+App to visualise electricity usage.
 Takes as input a date and meter reading, adds to Pandas data frame, and displays usage over time.

 To do: